 Summary of Results

-As with previous annual surveys, the 1996 Canadian UFO Survey does not offer any positive proof that UFOs are either alien spacecraft or a specific natural phenomenon.
-However, it does show that some phenomenon which is called a UFO is continually being observed by witnesses.
+The 1997 Canadian UFO Survey does not offer any positive proof that UFOs are either alien spacecraft or a specific natural phenomenon.
+However, it does show that some phenomenon which often is called a UFO is continually being observed by witnesses.

 The typical UFO sighting is that of two people together observing a moving, distant white or red light for several minutes.
 In most cases, the UFO is likely to be eventually identified as a conventional object such as an aircraft or astronomical object.
 However, in a small percentage of cases, some UFOs do not appear to have an easy explanation and they may be given the label of "unknown."

 What are these "unknowns?"
 From a completely scientific standpoint, we have no way of extrapolating a definitive explanation based on this data.
 Biases for or against the view that UFOs are extraterrestrial spacecraft often hinder the scientific process and cloud the issue.
 A ‘debunker’ who has a strong belief that UFO reports are all fabrications or misinterpretations may tend to dismiss a truly unusual case out of hand, whereas a ‘believer’ who believes aliens are indeed visiting Earth may read something sinister into a case with a conventional explanation.